This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Rudbeckia hirta

-The Gloriosa Daisy is not a true daisy, but has daisy like flowers.
-It is in fact of the same species as Black Eyed Susans.
+The Gloriosa Daisy is not a true daisy, but has daisy-like flowers.
+It is in fact of the same species as Black-Eyed Susans.
 3' tall plants produce large colorful blooms.
-Flowers are burnt red in the center turning golden orange-yellow towards the tips.
-Easy to grow, loves full sun but will tolerate partial shade and is heat and drought tolerant.
+Flowers are burnt red in the center and golden orange-yellow towards the tips.
+Easy to grow.
+Loves full sun but will tolerate partial shade.
+Heat and drought tolerant.
 A great cut flower, keeps well in floral arrangements.
 Biennial, but blooms in first year.

 Site Selection